sgansalvesh/Lift-off-Into-the-MERN-Universe-/Day02_Tables_Forms_CSS/readme.md

-# 🚀 Day 2 - Tables, Forms & Basic CSS Styling (Advanced)
+# 🚀 Day 2 - Tables, Forms & Basic CSS Styling

 On Day 2 of my MERN journey, I learned how to create advanced tables with semantic tags and built a form with dropdowns, email input, and applied basic but attractive CSS styling.